Buy Now, Pay Later For Small Business: What You Need To Know About BNPL For Merchants

 Chargeback claims are not always malicious—sometimes the cardholder files the charge because someone stole their card to make the transaction, or maybe the customer doesn’t recognize the name of the company that appears associated with the charge on their statement.
 (Those types of situations are called “friendly fraud.”)

-Whatever the reason behind the chargeback, merchants often lose big when it comes to this type of payment dispute.
-As mentioned in our guide to dealing with friendly chargeback fraud, merchants only win 20%-30% of chargeback disputes.
+Whatever the reason behind the chargeback, merchants often lose big when it comes to this type of payment dispute, only winning 20%-30% of chargeback disputes.

 How To Protect Your Small Business From BNPL Fraud